D-instanton Effects on the Holographic Weyl Semimetals: Weyl semimetal to insulator transition

 where

 The equation of motion for the DBI action can be written as

-There are two different types of D7 brane embedding.
-One is a D7 brane that touches the black hole horizon, so-called ``black hole embedding" and the other one is ``Minkowski embedding" which does not touch the black hole horizon.
-In the case of the Minkowski embedding, the D7 brane spans from $\rho =0$ to $\rho =\infty$.
-To avoid conical singularity at $\rho=0$, the initial condition for the D7 brane should be
+There are two types of embeddings: the black hole embedding, where the D7-brane reaches the horizon, and the Minkowski embedding, where it does not.
+For the Minkowski embedding, regularity at $\rho=0$ requires

-On the other hand, the D7 brane touches the black hole horizon for the black hole embedding at $\rho= \rho_H$.
-The boundary condition of D7 brane at the horizon can be determined by the regularity condition of the equation of motion at the horizon as